 - The following shall count as County service:

 - Leave to accept temporary employment of less than one (1) year outside the County government, and

 - Leave to accept a position in the unclassified service.

-2. Periods of time during which a worker is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that worker’s seniority rights.
+- Periods of time during which an employee is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Employees’ Compensation benefits shall be included in computing length of service for the purpose of determining that employee’s seniority rights.

-5 If two (2) or more workers have the same seniority, the examination scores for their present classification shall determine seniority.
+- If two (2) or more employees have the same seniority, the examination scores for their present classification shall determine seniority.